Analysis of Divide and Lose (synopsis)

 remain accountable for our response to that guidance.

-The progression to “If you find the Daystar, we will follow”
+The progression to “If you find the Daystar, we will

-represents the culmination of this Christological development.
-The
+follow” represents the culmination of this Christological

-“Daystar” is a biblical reference to Christ (2 Peter 1:19,
+development.
+The “Daystar” is a biblical reference to Christ

-Revelation 22:16), completing the theological arc from the need for
+(2 Peter 1:19, Revelation 22:16), completing the theological arc from

 This dual interpretation enriches the work's response to Kirk's